FAQ: Frequently Asked Questions

 Does the family receive an urn with ashes?

 Yes.
-Endswell includes a durable yet biodegradable urn with our aquamation service.
+Endswell includes a durable yet biodegradable bamboo urn or a traditional wood box with our aquamation and cremation services.
 You may also provide your own urn or you may select a hand-crafted urn from our urn gallery.

 Are the remains safe to handle?